google/comprehensive-rust/src/bare-metal/useful-crates/spin.md

   from `std::sync`;  and `Lazy` for lazy initialisation.
 * The [`once_cell`][2] crate also has some useful types for late initialisation with a slightly different approach to `spin::once::Once`.
+* The Rust Playground includes `spin`, so this example will run fine inline.

 </details>